ImperialCollegeLondon/pyrealm/docs/source/pmodel/pmodel_details/extreme_values.md

 # Extreme forcing values

+The four photosynthetic environment variables and the effect of temperature on the temperature dependence of quantum yield efficiency are all calculated directly from the input forcing variables.
+While the majority of those calculations behave smoothly with extreme values of temperature and atmospheric pressure, the calculation of the relative viscosity of water ($\eta^*$) does not handle low temperatures well.

-Forcing datasets for the input to the P Model - particularly remotely sensed datasets - can contain extreme values.
+Forcing datasets for the input to the P Model - particularly remotely sensed datasets - often contain extreme values that may lead to unexpected model predictions.
 This page provides an overview of the behaviour of the initial functions calculating the photosynthetic environment when given extreme inputs, to help guide when inputs should be filter or clipped to remove problem values.

 ## Realistic input values